maciejs20/IBMCloudPakWorkshop/3-KubernetesLabOnIKS/README.md

-# Task 3 : Deploying Apps with Kubernetes
+# 3 : Deploying Apps with Kubernetes

-### 1. Download a GIT repo for this exercise
+## Download a GIT repo for this exercise

 **Create a directory** on your computer and move to that directory